thisisevilevil/evilevil365/_posts/2025-09-24-TAP-Autopilot-Reboots.md

 The bigger issue today is how TAP + [Web Sign-in](https://learn.microsoft.com/en-us/windows/security/identity-protection/web-sign-in/?tabs=intune) behaves during an autopilot enrollment with reboots.
 That flow really needs attention.

 Disabling ESP is a drastic workaround and won’t suit everyone—for example, if you use third-party AV or have many app dependencies.
-I usually recommend keeping ESP as light as possible, but sometimes you can’t avoid loading more into it.
+I usually recommend keeping ESP as light as possible, but sometimes you can’t avoid adding a few apps in the ESP due to requirements from the business.

 I hope this helped.
 Have an awesome day :)